Tyasuoka/Capstone_Project/README.md

 # Future Recommendations
 1. Gather more data with less null values
 2. Apply feature engineering to improve model performance
+3. New products to accomodate the high risk clientele (Loan Forgiveness Programs)

 # Repository Guide